-Inventive use of external cork insulation and low energy passive design turns a 1940 council house into a super efficient family home.
+Inventive use of external cork insulation and low energy passive design by Eco Architects, Dennis Sharp turns a 1940 council house into a super efficient family home.
 The Bayford renovation received an award for best building from the Hertfordshire Association of Architects and was short-listed for the Hertfordshire Sustainable Awards.
 The passive energy design of this home was tested soon after it was completed when a freak snowstorm cut off electricity for 24 hours.
 The internal temperature rose to 20oC with just sunshine heating the house, even though external temperatures plummeted to single figures.
 The design was complex to get maximum value at minimal cost.
 Energy efficient measures included: external cork insulation, triple glazing, internal phenolic foam insulation, solar hot water heating, passive solar design and passive shading.

 Purchased as a nest for retirement, this four bedroomed house on a 1970s estate was in dire need of refurbishment.
 Eco design experts, Dennis Sharp Architects created a low maintenance home with lots of flexible space for large social gatherings and intimate evenings.
 An innovative LED lighting scheme enhances ground floor living areas.
 The house is now fully insulated with underfloor heating.
 Utility costs are a fraction of what it originally cost to heat and light the house.
 Natural daylight is scooped into the heart of the building through a new skylight at the top of the stairwell.
 Narrow rooms have been widened to give them better proportions.
 The garden is easy to manage and the cornerless sliding folding doors open out dramatically so that the spaces flow seamlessly out of the flexible kitchen/dining area into the garden.